100-m/100m.io/extra/docs/file-security.md

 ## Security Sensitive Topics And Infrastructure Monitoring

+Topics deemed sensitive have specific policies and rules, as described below.

 ### Authentication

-**Objective**: The authentication service goal is to limit the data accessible by the application.
+**Objective**: The authentication service goal is to control information access and grant access only to authorized content for each user role.
 ####  Access Administration
 Private services are only accessible by 100m developers with a Two-Factor Authentication:
 - **Google** Suite (Firebase, GTM, GA, GMail) - 1 user account per 100m member